riteshjkeloth/AnsibleRelated/README.md

 ## Welcome to GitHub Pages

-This is my space where I put my Ansible related POCs and projects.
+This is the space where I would put all my Ansible related POCs and projects.

 # Projects/POC list
 ## 1.provisionTibco